ba-ddou/cbh-take-home-project/Ticket_Breakdown.md

 **Requirements**

 - A new `customId` property must be added to the Agent entity.
-- Whenever the agents list is requests from a certain facility (a logged in facility admin), the custom agent id corressponding to that facility must be retrieved from the `customAgentIds` association table and appended to agent object.
+- Whenever the agents list (Agent `GET` endpoint) is requests from a certain facility (a logged in facility admin), the custom agent id corressponding to that facility must be retrieved from the `customAgentIds` association table and appended to agent object.
+- Add a new `PUT` endpoint to update custom agent IDs.
+  > The target agent id & new custom id must be provided in the request body, and the facility id must be decoded from the reauest's auth token.

 ### **Interface update**